holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

         # https://msdn.microsoft.com/en-us/library/windows/desktop/aa366887(v=vs.85).aspx
         # & set execute, read-only, or read/write access (0x40) to the committed region of pages.
         # https://msdn.microsoft.com/en-us/library/windows/desktop/aa366786(v=vs.85).aspx
-        # Essentially just allocate some (all permissions) memory at the start of PowerShell
+        # Essentially, just allocate some (all permissions) memory at the start of PowerShell
         #   that is executing this & assign the base address of the allocated memory to $x.

         "$x=$w::VirtualAlloc(0,0x1000,$g,0x40);"